Stacey Abrams garners praise from Democrats on the verge of achieving a long-held dream: Flipping Georgia

-That army, anchored in metro Atlanta and in smaller pockets of predominantly black cities and counties, helped to push former vice president Joe Biden several thousand votes ahead of President Trump in the state this week.
+That army, anchored in metro Atlanta and in smaller pockets of predominantly Black cities and counties, helped to push former vice president Joe Biden several thousand votes ahead of President Trump in the state this week.
 Now Democrats are on the verge of achieving a long-held dream: flipping Georgia, which hasn’t voted for a presidential nominee of that party since 1992.

 That optimism is giving the party further hope that its Senate candidates have a fighting chance in two runoff elections expected to unfold in January.